 New projects meeting the identification criteria have been selected in 2017 for UPFI technical assistance.

 Moreover, the UfM and its 43 member states grant the UfM label to the most exemplary UPFI projects, those with the highest potential for replicability, thus giving these projects greater recognition and visibility on a regional level, as well as leveraging funding and granting access to a broad network of technical and financial partners.

 The UPFI is thus in many ways an innovative process coordinating the actions of different institutions by pooling complementary technical and financial tools in order to reach a common objective: to build sustainable cities in the Mediterranean.

-This objective of sustainable and integrated development is particularly crucial for the evolution of Mediterranean cities, which are developing at a rate of sustained growth that is yet partly uncontrolled.
+This objective of sustainable and integrated development is particularly crucial for the evolution of Mediterranean cities, which are developing at a rate of sustained growth that is, as yet, only partly uncontrolled.
 Between 1970 and 2010, the urban population of the Arab countries has more than quadrupled, a continuing trend, with an urban population that will further double between 2010 and 2050.
 By 2030, nearly 80% of the population of the Southern Mediterranean will live in cities, on less than 10% of the territory, making the North Africa – Middle East region one of the most urbanised regions on the planet.

-The southern Mediterranean region is going through a real ‘urban demographic explosion’: by 2025, almost 245 million people will be living in urban areas.
+The Southern Mediterranean and the Western Balkans regions are going through a real urban demographic explosion: by 2025, almost 255 million people will be living in urban areas.

 It is to underline their commitment to stronger support for the region, and to respond to the need for integrated and sustainable urban development that European financial institutions are taking part in the Urban Projects Finance Initiative – the UPFI.

-This initiative aims to accompany urban development projects in the countries of the southern and eastern shores of the Mediterranean, working towards the construction of sustainable and integrated Mediterranean cities.
+This initiative aims to support urban development projects in the countries of the Southern Neighbourhood and in the Western Balkans, working towards the construction of sustainable and integrated European and Mediterranean cities.